brigadecore/brigade/docs/content/topics/contributor-guide/workflow.md

 * Resist the temptation to bundle _unrelated_ changes into a single PR.
   Discrete PRs are easier for maintainers to review and sign off on.

-* A larger PRs is more likely to be merged if it references and address an existing issue from the
+* A larger PR is more likely to be merged if it references and addresses an existing issue from the
   [issue queue](https://github.com/brigadecore/brigade/issues).
 Being able to link your PR to an existing issue can give you confidence that the changes